meteor/meteor/README.md

 Although the name of this package is 'roles', you can define your permissions however you like.
 They are essentially just tags that you assign to a user and can check for later.

-You can have traditional roles like, "admin" or "webmaster", or you can assign more granular permissions such as, "view-secrets" or "manage-users".
-Often times more granular is actually better because you are able to handle all those pesky edge cases that come up in real life usage without creating a ton of higher-level 'roles'.
+You can have traditional roles like, "admin" or "webmaster", or you can assign more granular permissions such as, "view-secrets", "users.view", or "users.manage".
+Often times more granular is actually better because you are able to handle all those pesky edge cases that come up in real-life usage without creating a ton of higher-level 'roles'.
 To the roles package, its all strings.

 Sometimes its useful to let a user have independent sets of permissions.
 The `roles` package calls these independent sets, "groups" for lack of a better term.
+You can think of them as "partitions" if that is clearer.
 Users can have one set of permissions in group A and another set of permissions in group B.  The next section gives an example of this using soccer/football teams as groups.

 <br />